 The good news is that most streaming services are pretty much ubiquitous at this point.
 Services like PlayStation Vue, Sling, Hulu, Amazon Prime Video, DirecTV, Disney+, and more are available on both Android TV and Apple's tvOS.

 But then there's the fact that Apple content isn't available on Android TV, and that might be an issue if you or others in your house are keen to check out the Apple TV+ subscription service.
 While it's available on most streaming platforms, Android-based streaming boxes are the exception.
 There isn't even an Apple TV+ app in the Google Play Store that would let you cast your screen to the Shield or another Chromecast-enabled device.
 That may well sway your decision, and we wouldn't blame you in the slightest.
-If you've got accounts on all the Apple services and are ingrained in its ecosystem, the choice will be obvious.

 Best Android TV streaming box